jkaiser87/CELL3D/README.md

 - (Optional) Med/Lat classification  as defined in Sahni Lab, can be skipped.
 - Run Coordinate → CCF transformation to visualize in 3D space.
 - This will display the cells within CCF space in a plot on the right.
-- You can also choose to mirror cells onto left/right hemisphere, choose what to colorby and explore the Batch saving options
+- You can also choose to mirror cells onto left/right hemisphere, choose what to colorby

 You're now ready to view and save 3D plots of labeled cells of this animal!
 Refer to the Help to find out more about the functions available.